 If you need to make a larger purchase, a business loan can minimise cash flow impacts and provide flexibility.
 For example, with a BetterBusiness Loan you can access any additional repayments you’ve made via NetBank or CommBiz.

-Your business banker can help answer questions about things you need to consider such as fees, interest rates and payment terms.
+Your local Small Business Specialist can help answer questions about things you need to consider, such as fees, interest rates and payment terms.

 Your cash flow cycle is likely to be slowing if:

 - Your suppliers go unpaid for more than 60 days

 - You regularly have disputes with suppliers or change suppliers

 - You often lodge your Business Activity Statement (BAS) late

 - Your employee super payments are in arrears